Paula Poundstone: Career

 Staying with the makers of Science Court, Tom Snyder Productions, she was the voice of the mom, Paula Small, in the cartoon series Home Movies for the show's first five episodes, which aired on UPN.
 Between the show's 1999 UPN cancellation and 2000 revival on Cartoon Network, Poundstone chose to leave the show and was replaced by Janine Ditullio.

-The show's character, Paula Small, was named and loosely modeled on Poundstone.
+The show's character, Paula Small, was named after and loosely modeled on Poundstone.

 Poundstone is a frequent panelist on National Public Radio (NPR)'s weekly news quiz show, Wait Wait...
 Don't Tell Me.
-In 2017, she launched a new science-comedy-interview program on NPR called Live from the Poundstone Institute that released episodes weekly, then stopped suddenly, saying “the semester is over”.
-In July 2018, Poundstone began co-hosting the information-based, comedy podcast "Nobody Listens to Paula Poundstone" with Adam Felber.
+In 2017, she launched a new science/comedy interview program on NPR called Live from the Poundstone Institute that released episodes weekly, then stopped suddenly, saying “the semester is over”.
+In July 2018, Poundstone began hosting the information-based comedy podcast Nobody Listens to Paula Poundstone with Adam Felber, who appears on every show.

 Poundstone tours the country extensively, performing stand-up comedy in theaters and performing arts centers.
 She is known for never doing the same act twice and spontaneously interacting with the crowd.
 Writes Nick Zaino III of the Boston Globe, "Her crowd work has always been unusual—her natural disposition, curious and ever-perplexed, allows Poundstone to aggressively question audience members without ever seeming threatening.
 And no one does the callback better."
 She has released three comedy CDs: I Heart Jokes: Paula Tells Them in Boston on April Fools' Day 2013; North by Northwest: Paula Poundstone Live! (her first double album) in June 2016; and I Heart Jokes: Paula Tells Them in Maine in January 2009.

 Poundstone's first book, There Is Nothing in This Book That I Meant to Say, was published by Crown in 2006.
 Her second book, published by Algonquin in May 2017, is titled The Totally Unscientific Study of the Search for Human Happiness.
 She also wrote the column Hey, Paula! for Mother Jones (1993–1998) and articles for The Los Angeles Times, Glamour, and Entertainment Weekly, among others.

 An avid reader, Poundstone has been the National Spokesperson for the American Library Association's "United for Libraries" since 2007.
 It is a citizens' support group that works to raise funds and awareness for their local libraries.

 Poundstone is No. 88 on Comedy Central's 2004 list of the 100 greatest stand-ups of all time.

+In 2023, she performed at Comedy Day in San Francisco alongside Marga Gomez.

 Personal life

 Poundstone began serving as a foster parent in the 1990s.
 She has fostered eight children, and eventually adopted two daughters and a son.

-Poundstone identifies as asexual and an atheist.
+Poundstone is asexual and an atheist.